codinglibrary/myProjects/MyDocs/MyNotes(MD)/Spring.md

 The `className` class is annotated with `@Entity`, indicating that it is a JPA entity.
 (Because no `@Table` annotation exists, it is assumed that this entity is mapped to a table named `className`.)

+### 4. 关键方法

+#### > CommandLineRunner、ApplicationRunner

+If you need to run some specific code once the `SpringApplication` has started, you can implement the `ApplicationRunner` or `CommandLineRunner` interfaces.
+Both interfaces work in the same way and offer a single `run` method, which is called just before `SpringApplication.run(…)` completes.

 ### 四、Spring 框架——Reference Document 学习笔记